premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 ---

-2. Is it ok to define default methods in Java 8 without “default” keyword inside interface ?
+2. Can we define `default()` without using keyword in Java8?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- No, for defining default method inside interface “default” keyword is must and it should prefix method declaration
+- No, for defining default method inside interface `default` keyword is must and it should prefix method declaration
 - Without prefixing default keyword results in compilation error
-- Compile-time error: Abstract methods do not specify a body
+- *** Compile-time error ***: Abstract methods do not specify a body
-- Reason: without default keyword, compiler consider it as abstract method and as said abstract methods doesn’t have body
+- *** Reason ***: without default keyword, compiler consider it as abstract method and as said abstract methods doesn’t have body.

 </blockquote>
 </details>